javierballesteros1/GNN-solubility-of-a-molecule-with-Zinc/README.md

 -  `y=[1]`: Target to train against.
 In our example, [1] is the dimension: the degree of solubility of each molecule (it is a scalar).

 `tensor([0.4907])`

+This value is the target to be predicted.

 ### Batching of graphs
 As explained in the [PyG documentation](https://pytorch-geometric.readthedocs.io/en/latest/notes/colabs.html), similar to what is done in the image or language domain, by rescaling or padding each example into a set of equally-sized shapes, and examples are then grouped in an additional dimension, in graph analysis a good idea is to batch the graphs before inputting them into a Graph Neural Network to guarantee full GPU utilization.
 The length of this dimension is then equal to the number of examples grouped in a mini-batch and is typically referred to as the batch_size.